codesandbox/codesandbox-client/packages/homepage/content/articles/codesandbox-series-a-funding/index.md

 ### What's next?

 In the years since we launched, the web development ecosystem has only become more complex and fragmented.
 Web development is increasingly distributed as product teams embrace remote working, and more people are getting involved in the development process.
 Designers, testers, product owners, and more all want to give feedback and iterate quickly.
 But they can't without asking a developer.
 Creation should be more accessible, and we're using this funding to make that a reality.
-Meaning designers won’t have to go through a developer to tweak the design, and non-developers won’t have to learn git to make simple contributions.
+Meaning designers won't have to go through a developer to tweak the design, and non-developers won't have to learn git to make simple contributions.

-We're making CodeSandbox the best tool for product teams and organizations to collaborate on code—not by taking local development and putting it in the Cloud, but with a web-first solution that’s faster, more collaborative, and easier to use for the whole team.
+We're building a platform that makes CodeSandbox the best tool for whole product teams and organizations to collaborate on code—not by taking local development and putting it in the Cloud, but with a web-first solution that's faster, more collaborative, and easier to use for the whole team.

 ### Get early access: Pro Workspaces